linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

 >Ghost 1.0.0 currently supports Node.js versions **6.9+** and **4.5+** only.
 >The **recommended** version of Node.js to use with Ghost 1.0.0 is currently **Node.js v6**.

-Ghost is built on Node.js and is following Node's LTS plan, only supporting LTS versions of Node.js.
-We will need to install latest LTS version of Node.js.
+Ghost is built on Node.js and follows Node's LTS plan, only supporting LTS versions of Node.js.
+Thus, you will need to install latest LTS version of Node.js.

 1. Download and install Node.js: